openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 authenticated SDK Client.
 The client can then request to dial or bind a service.
 If fulfilled, a session is associated with the client and service.
 This new session is propagated to the necessary Ziti Routers, and the required circuits are created.
-The client is returned the list of Ziti Routers which can be connected to in order to complete the last mile of communication between the Ziti overlay network and the SDK client.
+The client is returned a list of Ziti Routers which can be connected to in order to complete the last mile of communication between the Ziti overlay network and the SDK client.